Have you suffered a spinal cord injury or paralysis? Make sure you’re compensated for all of your damages.

 - Paraplegia — partial (incomplete) or total (complete) loss of feeling and motor function in the lower extremities.

 Spinal cord injuries can be complex, and no two are exactly alike.
 Your outlook generally depends on not only the severity of the injury, but also the level of treatment you receive (or more-accurately, can afford).
+Spinal fusion may be an option for some people, but this kind of surgery is incredibly expensive.

 Not only can our Dallas lawyers help get you the treatment you need immediately following your injury, we can also work with doctors and medical experts to ensure you receive top-notch medical treatment.
 We will also work to determine the total expected cost of future treatment and make sure those costs are part of your demand.